BridgeCore/aws-notes/kubernets01.md

 optimizing the instance types and counts (fewer, larger instances saved them $)

 reducing the amount of overprovisioning that is going on.

+---
+# NET-312 - A day in the life of a cloud network eng at netlix
+### November 26, 2018